Easy, Meaty, Hot & Spicy Oil-Free Black Bean Vegan Chili

 Step 3: Stir in the tomatoes (with the juices), veggie broth, coffee and all the beans and stir.
 Throw in the rice if using and stir to combine, Bring the mixture to a boil, then reduce heat and simmer, partially covered for about 45 minutes.

-Step 4: If you want a thicker chili, use an immersion blender in the pot and pulse while stirring to the consistency you want.
+Step 4: If you want a thicker chili like I do, use an immersion blender in the pot and pulse gently while stirring to the consistency you want.

-Step 5: Reconstitute the TVP according to package instructions, if using, and add to the soup in the last 15 minutes of cook time (after blending).
+Step 5: Reconstitute the TVP according to package instructions, if using, and add to the soup after blending.

-Just for fun: Add a last-minute hit of chili powder or smoked paprika before serving to make this hotter or even serve with pickled jalapenos!
+Just for fun: Add a last-minute hit of chili powder, chipotle powder or smoked paprika before serving to make this hotter or even serve with pickled jalapenos!